Ash Fork station: Decline and closure

 The Escalante Harvey House closed in 1948.

-Ash Fork Station's service on the Southern Transcon main line lasted until December 1960, when the Santa Fe completed a bypass around Ash Fork.
+Ash Fork Station's service on the Southern Transcon main line lasted until December 1960, when the Santa Fe completed the Crookton Cutoff around Ash Fork.
 This was done to avoid the steep Johnson Canyon, west of Ash Fork.
 The junction point shifted to Williams Junction and the line to Phoenix became the only service through the town.
 The former main line west of Ash Fork was abandoned.
 This, combined with I-40 bypassing the town, began the decline of Ash Fork.

 The final regular passenger service to Ash Fork ended in April 1969, when train number 42, the Hassayampa Flyer, was discontinued.
 The Escalante Harvey House building was demolished in the 1960s.
 The former freight house is the only still standing structure on the site.